Many parents are considering alternative ways to educate their children that divert away from the traditional classroom setting.

 States with High regulation include:

-The US States With Strict Home School Regulation
+The US States With Strict Home School Regulations

 If you are homeschooling in a strict state like New York you will be required to abide by all of these criteria in order to gain permission from the Dept. of Education.